Balanced VS. Unbalanced Headphones: Complete Beginner’s Guide 2022

 C2 (Balanced)

-C1 = S, i.e. the conductor phase is similar to that of the signal.
-As a result, the signal ends up traveling along the single conductor only.
+C1 = S, i.e. the conductor phase is similar to the signal’s.
+As a result, the signal ends up travelling along the single conductor only.

 After the addition of noise,